nopadd/OSCP_Notes/4_Escalation/nix/4_Private_Keys_Passwords_Users.md

 grep -i user [filename]
 grep -i pass [filename]
-grep -C 5 "password" [filename]
+grep -C 5 "password" [filename] grep -rnw '[directory path to search]' -e '[pattern like password]'
 ```
 - For Joomla
+  - Common place for creds is in the confiration.php file usually located at the root of the joomla web server directory or in the installation folder.
+This file includes database, server, and session settings where credentials could be found.
 ```
 find . -name "*.php" -print0 | xargs -0 grep -i -n "var $password"
 ```
+- For Wordpress (Vulnhub:Zico2)
+  - Common place is the wp-config.php file found at the root directory.

 ## Files Generally With Plaintext / Easily-Reversible Passwords
 ```